 Elevation Gain: Less than 100 feet (30 meters) for the first 8 miles (13 km); 2,500 feet (760 meters) if you actually go all the way to Donohue Pass

-The balloons all mark possible places to turn around:
+The balloons mark possible turnaround points.
+From left to right:

-The green balloon marks a pretty spot where a pair of bridges cross the Tuolumne River, with a meadow surrounding the river upstream and cascades downstream.
-It's three quarters of a mile, more or less, from the trailhead.
+The green balloon marks one of the trail's most picturesque spots, where a pair of bridges span the Tuolumne River, with a meadow upstream and an eastward view of the less famous side of Mammoth Peak.
+It's about three quarters of a mile from the trailhead.

-At the pink balloon, the trail skirts the southern edge of a large meadow, with the Tuolumne River cutting across the opposite side.
-It's two miles from the trailhead.
+The pink balloon shows the location of a large meadow, with the Tuolumne flowing through the opposite end.
+It's about two miles from the trailhead.